elysiumphase/consis/README.md

 Because even if *null*, *undefined*, *NaN* have a real technical sense, it can lead to some inconsistency and be a pain sometimes to check if a value exists or not.

-This whole library is based on type checking that is another pain and sometimes I personally just don't want to use TypeScript or Flow but the native language.
+This whole library is based on type checking that is another pain and sometimes we just don't want to use TypeScript or Flow but the native language.

 Type casting is another example where `Boolean('false'|'0')` returns `true` while we would want it to return `false` or because `Number(null)` returns `0` and `Number(undefined|NaN)` returns `NaN` that in the end of the day makes the code inconsistent.